Ed Roberts Day

 In 1962 Ed was accepted to the University of California, Berkeley.
 While initially unaware of Ed’s disability; Berkeley attempted to refuse to admit Roberts after learning about his disability; saying that due to his iron lung, no dorm that would be able to accommodate the 1,000 pound machine.
 Roberts would not accept this and challenged Berkeley’s decision.
 He was accepted after working out a agreement to have him live in a unused wing of the campus medical facility, on the grounds that it would be furnished as a living space rather than a medical facility.
 Soon Robert’s was joined by other disabled students who; like Roberts; needed accessible living quarters.
-Roberts soon after created the Physically Disabled Students Program, which was the first such program of it’s kind.
+Roberts soon after created the Physically Disabled Students Program, which was the first program of it’s kind.

 An Activist emerges

 While at Berkeley, Roberts activism began take shape.
 Roberts led the Berkeley Center for Independent Living which became the model for disability rights around the globe.
 Roberts later became the director of the California Department of Vocational Rehabilitation in 1976.
 In 1983 he co-founded the World Institute on Disability.
 Ed Roberts passed away in 1995.